Parapuzosia seppenradensis

 Parapuzosia seppenradensis is the largest known species of ammonite.
 It lived during the Lower Campanian Epoch of the Late Cretaceous period, in marine environments in what is now Westphalia, Germany.
 A specimen, found in Seppenrade near Lüdinghausen, Germany in 1895 measures 1.8 m in diameter, although the living chamber is incomplete.

 The original fossil is shown in the foyer of the Westphalian Museum of Natural History, Münster, Germany.
 It was once estimated that, if complete, this specimen would have had a diameter of approximately 2.55 m or even 3.5 m.
 However, a study in 2021 estimated the diameter of the largest specimens to be around 2 m.
-The total live mass has been estimated at 1455 kg, of which the shell would constitute 705 kg.
+An 1898 study estimated a total live mass around 1455 kg, of which the shell would constitute 705 kg.
+In contrast, a 2025 study estimated that the body weighed around 400 kg based on its shell volume, which would still place it among the heaviest cephalopods.

-In comparison, giant squid typically weighs between 200 and 600 pounds, though the largest confirmed specimens can weigh up to 1,000 pounds.
-While older, unverified claims mention weights of over 2,000 pounds, modern science suggests the maximum is closer to 1,000 pounds.
-The colossal squid, which is a different species, is heavier and can weigh up to 1,100 pounds.